SamrPaul/Cryptify-/README.md

 ## Overview

-This project demonstrates the implementation of encryption and decryption mechanisms using parallel processing techniques in C++.
-By leveraging both multiprocessing and multithreading, the project aims to enhance the efficiency and performance of cryptographic operations.
+This project demonstrates the implementation of encryption and decryption mechanisms using Queue using FIFO in C++.

-## Branches

-The repository contains two primary branches, each focusing on a distinct parallel processing approach:

 ### 1. `add/childProcessing`